Martin Bandier: Philanthropy

 Bandier is a member on the boards of the City of Hope, the Songwriters Hall of Fame and the NMPA, where he is Vice President of the Board of Directors.
 He also serves as a trustee of the T.J.
 Martell Foundation and Syracuse University.
 The GRAMMY Foundation and MusiCares Foundation, the affiliated charities of The Recording Academy, also announced that their respective Boards had elected Bandier to be a MusiCares Director.

 In 2006 Bandier established a music and entertainment industry degree program titled The Bandier Program in Recording and Entertainment Industries at Syracuse University.
 The program, initially housed at the College of Visual and Performing Arts was later moved to the S.I.
 Newhouse School of Public Communications in 2017.
 Billboard has consistently ranked the Bandier program amongst the top music business programs in the nation.

 Awards

 In 1990, he was inducted into the Songwriters Hall of Fame.
 In 1994, he won the Arents Award.
 In February 2015 he received the President's Merit Award as a Grammy Icon at the Clive Davis Pre Grammy Gala in Los Angeles.
 He was the first music publisher to receive the award.

 In 2017, he received a Lifetime Service Award from the National Publishers' Association.
 In May 2019, he was named BMI Icon at BMI's 67th Annual Pop Awards.

 Personal life

-Bandier has been married twice.
+Bandier is Jewish.
+He has been married twice.
 He met his first wife Denise LeFrak, daughter of housing developer Samuel LeFrak, during college at Syracuse.
 They had two children before divorcing: Allison Bandier Koffman and Jenifer Lee Bandier.

 His second wife is Dorothy Harris.
 They have one son: Max Harris Bandier.
 The couple are members of the Jewish Federation of Palm Beach County, Florida.